QijiaShao/QijiaShao.github.io/_pages/team.md

 <!-- # Ubiquitous X Lab -->
 ### Exploring the Future, Enhancing Lives

 At Ubiquitous X Lab, we believe technology should be both innovative and meaningful.
-Our team collaborates on cutting-edge research to create impactful solutions that improve everyday life.
+Our  work lives where systems, human, and AI converge.
+We are driven by a deep purpose — using mobile & ubiquitous computing to "quietly" transform lives, especially in healthcare, education, and interaction.
 We thrive on curiosity, creativity, and a shared passion for discovery.

 We’re always looking for ​highly motivated postdoctoral researchers, Ph.D. students, and visiting scholars to join our dynamic team!
 If you’re excited about pushing boundaries in ubiquitous computing, human-centered AI and HCI,  please check our **[Join US](https://qijiashao.github.io/student/)** page for opportunities.